webiny/docs.webiny.com/docs/webiny-apps/headless-cms/features/access-tokens.md

 ![Access tokens in menu](/img/webiny-apps/headless-cms/features/content-modeling/access-tokens-menu.png)

 Access tokens provide you access to certain environments.
+By creating an access token, you are able to make a specific environment like `dev` only accessible when using a `dev` access token.

 To gain access to certain environments you need to: